Potherca/TLDR/Flaws in scrum and agile by Giles Bowkett/index.md

 a rewording.
 For instance, the delivery timescale can be shortened, the lines between business and developers have become less strict and the importance of various ubiquitous tools might be a welcome addition to the current phrasing.

+The Scrum/Agile Community at large has been hijacked, become toxic or is otherwise useless.
+"Being" agile is more important than "doing" agile and anyone with a certificate to claim otherwise is part of the problem.

 ### The Bad